Oculus Touch buoys the Rift, but there's still work to be done

 While the Rift’s initial comfort was excellent, motion sickness quickly became a problem.
 All six of our testers reported discomfort.
 For some, it was little more than a lingering sense of vertigo.
 For others, the problem was so bad it meant putting the headset down after a few minutes of play.

-No one threw up, but a couple players went pale and had to quit within minutes.
+The general rule is this; games that attempt to move the player are likely to cause trouble.

 Lucky’s Tale, a platformer played from a god-like perspective, was the most comfortable.
 Eve: Valkyrie upset a few stomachs, but half of our testers had no issue.
-Over the months, we’ve also tested many other experiences ranging from Serious Sam VR to Rescuties.
+Over the months, we’ve tested many other experiences ranging from Serious Sam VR to Rescuties.
 The general rule is this; games that attempt to move the player, and especially those that flip or turn the player’s perspective quickly, are likely to cause trouble.
-Other games smartly leave the player in a relatively static position, or find other ways to move them, which means motion sickness is very unlikely.
+Other games smartly leave the player in a relatively static position, or find other ways to move them, which means less motion sickness.

 Oculus tries to remind players of this with a “comfort” rating on each game or experience.
 We’re not sure who sets this, and it didn’t provide a useful warning.
 We found The Climb comfortable, despite its “intense” rating.
 Minecraft Windows 10 Edition, rated as “moderate,” is the most uncomfortable VR game we’ve ever played.